vjik/docker-dev-php/README.md

 #### SSH configuration

 You can configure SSH in container via mount folder with SSH configuration to path `/config/.ssh`.
-For what add to run container command argument, for example, `-v ~/.ssh:/config/.ssh`.
+To do this, add the appropriate argument to the container run command.
+For example:

+`-v ~/.ssh:/config/.ssh`

+#### GIT configuration

+You can configure GIT in container via mount configuration file `.gitconfig` to path `/config/.gitconfig`.
+To do this, add the appropriate argument to the container run command.
+For example:

+`-v ~/.gitconfig:/config/.gitconfig`

 ## Features